delesslin/language-project/README.md

 1. Refactor Recorder
 2. Test API with New Word interface
+3. Handle response to submit success
-3. Refactor React app state to only use the native react Context and State
+4. Refactor React app state to only use the native react Context and State
-4. Implement login on server and app
+5. Implement login on server and app
-5. Implement browse and edit from admin portal
+6. Implement browse and edit from admin portal
-6. Style search results
+7. Style search results
-7. Link search results to word page
+8. Link search results to word page

 # Minimum Viable Project